Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 The research and citations supporting this legislation are drawn from the following primary sources, as documented in the Historical Apoplexy paper series (Cooper, 2025-2026):

-FOOD AND COMMODITY ECONOMICS: - USDA Economic Research Service, Food Dollar Series (2023) - Cooper, I. "The Mathematics of Abundance: Two Proofs That Scarcity Is a Policy Choice."
-(2025) - 10 U.S.C.
-Section 2484 (Military Commissary Act) - Penck, A. Earth carrying capacity calculations (1925) - Cohen, J. "How Many People Can the Earth Support?"
+FOOD AND COMMODITY ECONOMICS: - USDA Economic Research Service, Food Dollar Series (2023) - USDA Economic Research Service, "Household Food Security in the United States in 2023" - Cooper, I. "The Mathematics of Abundance: Two Proofs That Scarcity Is a Policy Choice."
+Paper III (2025) - 10 U.S.C.
+Section 2484 (Military Commissary Act) - Defense Commissary Agency operational reports - Penck, A. Earth carrying capacity calculations (1925) - Cohen, J. "How Many People Can the Earth Support?"
 (1995) - Galbraith, J.K.
-"The Affluent Society" (1958) - Veblen, T. "The Engineers and the Price System" (1921) - Federal Reserve, Manufacturing Capacity Utilization Data - Fresco, J. The Venus Project; Resource-Based Economy (2007)
+"The Affluent Society" (1958) - Veblen, T. "The Engineers and the Price System" (1921) - Federal Reserve Industrial Production and Capacity Utilization G.17 - Bureau of Labor Statistics, Q4 2024 manufacturing establishments data - Feeding America, "Map the Meal Gap" 2024 - Coresight Research, retail closures data 2024-2025 - Public Law 119-21 (H.R.
+1, 119th Congress, SNAP cost-shift) - Center on Budget and Policy Priorities, SNAP cost-shift analysis October 2025

-HEALTH AND HIERARCHY: - Marmot, M. Whitehall Studies (1967-present); "The Status Syndrome" (2004); "The Health Gap" (2015) - Sapolsky, R. "Why Zebras Don't Get Ulcers" (1994); "Behave" (2017) - Shively, C. "Social Stress and Coronary Artery Atherosclerosis" (2009) - Blackburn, E. & Epel, E. "The Telomere Effect" (2017)
+PUBLIC HEALTH AND HIERARCHY: - Marmot, M. Whitehall Studies (1967-present); "The Status Syndrome" (2004); "The Health Gap" (2015) - Sapolsky, R. "Why Zebras Don't Get Ulcers" (1994); "Behave" (2017) - Shively, C. "Social Stress and Coronary Artery Atherosclerosis" (2009, 2014) - Blackburn, E. and Epel, E. "The Telomere Effect" (2017) - Bowles, S. and Gintis, H. "Schooling in Capitalist America" (1976), cited in food-bill scope only for the targeting- error correction - Cooper, I. "The Targeting Error."
+Paper V (2025), cited in food-bill scope only for the closing evidentiary block - Calhoun, J.B.
+"Death Squared: The Explosive Growth and Demise of a Mouse Population" (1973)

-HISTORICAL APOPLEXY FRAMEWORK: - Cooper, I. "Historical Apoplexy (Cooper)" (2025) — Paper I - Cooper, I. "Historical Arc" (2026) — Paper II - Cooper, I. "The Mathematics of Abundance" (2025) — Paper III - Cooper, I. "Stolen Futures" (2025) — Paper IV - Cooper, I. "The Targeting Error" (2025) — Paper V - Cooper, I. "The Resuscitation Document" (2026) — Paper VI - Cooper, I. "The Structural Overload" (2026) — Paper VII - Cooper, I. "Venus Prime" (2026) — Paper VIII - Cooper, I. "The Maturity Void" (2026) — Paper X - Hrabowski, F. Meyerhoff Scholars Program, UMBC (1988-present) - Brinkhuis, H. et al. Nature 441 (2006) — Azolla Event - CIL XI 1147.
-Tabula Alimentaria from Veleia — Nerva alimenta
+HISTORICAL APOPLEXY FRAMEWORK: - Cooper, I. "Historical Apoplexy (Cooper)" (2025), Paper I - Cooper, I. "Historical Arc" (2026), Paper II - Cooper, I. "The Mathematics of Abundance" (2025), Paper III - Cooper, I. "Stolen Futures" (2025), Paper IV - Cooper, I. "The Targeting Error" (2025), Paper V - Cooper, I. "The Resuscitation Document" (2026), Paper VI - Cooper, I. "The Structural Overload" (2026), Paper VII - Cooper, I. "Venus Prime" (2026), Paper VIII - Cooper, I. "The Maturity Void" (2026), Paper X

 END OF BILL

-PENNSYLVANIA FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT 2027-2028 Regular Session — General Assembly of the Commonwealth of Pennsylvania
+PENNSYLVANIA FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT 2027-2028 Regular Session, General Assembly of the Commonwealth of Pennsylvania